 America in World War II did not see the same kinds of restrictions on free speech that ran rampant in World War I. Part of this was because the public was generally more supportive of World War II because of the direct attack on Pearl Harbor than they were of World War I, resulting in less public opposition to the war and the draft.
-(In this photo, President Roosevelt speaks from the White House in Washington, April 28, 1942, addressing the nation by radio in a discussion of how the war will affect every citizen.
-He called for self-denial and sacrifice.
-AP Photo, used with permission from The Associated Press.)
+In this photo, President Roosevelt speaks from the White House in 1942, addressing the nation by radio in a discussion of how the war will affect every citizen.
+(AP Photo, used with permission from the Associated Press)

 War is often hard on civil liberties, and World War II was no exception.
 Many events during this conflict challenged the First Amendment rights of individuals.